jkonc1/SimpleDb/docs/user/user_documentation.md

 `<table name>` is the name of a table.
 The syntax of `<search condition>` is described in [`select_syntax.md`](select_syntax.md).

 If the query is successful, rows satisfying `<search condition>` will be removed from the table.
-It the `WHERE` clause is not present, all rows of the table will be erased instead.
+If the `WHERE` clause is not present, all rows of the table will be erased instead.